Online retail sales are steadily increasing. In 2014, the value of this global market was $1.34 trillion. It was already $2.84 trillion in 2018.

 - Social Engineering Testing

-Why Is It Necessary To Penetrate Test Our Environment?
+Why Is It Necessary To Conduct Penetration Tests for Our Environment?

 As per the requirement number 11 of the PCI-DSS rules and regulations for all retail business owners, it is now mandatory to regularly pen test your security systems and its affiliated processes.